josiah-chua/Default-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/81459293/154811054-b9eb7a04-a89d-4c0f-868e-4ea197c5280d.png)

 Hence to maximise the cpabilites of both models, a stacked ensamble of gradient boosted trees, XGBoost and LightGBM, and TabNet which have been shown (paper in refrences) to out perfrom both models.
-It is done by using the prediction outputs of the individual different models and using it as inputs for a meta model like a linear regression to have a final prediction.
+It is done by using the prediction outputs of the individual different models and using it as inputs for a meta model, in this model a linear regression is used, to have a final prediction.

 # How to use

 ## API

+The API was used using FASTAPI and can be run locally.

+**Prediction**

+POST /predict/{json containing data}

+To utilize the model for predictions, a sample.py file is provided. a POST can be made using the python library requests to the local server taking in the data as json format.

 ## Docker